RachNovo/HRR41-lodging-marketplace-reviews-service/README.md

 # Lodging Marketplace App: Reviews Service

-> This is the reviews service of a lodging marketplace app.
-It is one micro-service out of 5 for the full app.
+> One micro-service out of 5 for the full app.

 ## Usage